-edns-udp-size edns-udp-size sets the advertised EDNS UDP buffer size in bytes.
-Valid values are 512 to 4096 bytes (values outside this range will be silently adjusted).
+edns-udp-size Sets the advertised EDNS UDP buffer size in bytes.
+Valid values are 512 to 4096 (values outside this range will be silently adjusted).
 The default value is 4096.
 The usual reason for setting edns-udp-size to a non-default value it to get UDP answers to pass through broken firewalls that block fragmented packets and/or block UDP packets that are greater than 512 bytes.